Life Sciences Expertise

 Audit Trails and FDA Compliance

-Read our Complete Guide to Part 11 for more information.
+Read USDM’s Guide to Part 11 for more information.

 GxP Compliant Cloud Data Software and Training

-When choosing a software solution that will contain regulated GxP data and records, it must meet 21 CFR Part 11 requirements.
-Many software development vendors in the life sciences space have functionality specifically for compliance with Part 11 requirements.
-USDM has worked with many of these vendors (e.g., DocuSign, Adobe Sign, and others), so you can be sure your eSignature capabilities are based on business process best practices.
-USDM also offers GxP many training courses to help your teams learn the regulations and we can provide organizational change management training to help your teams learn to use your cloud technologies correctly and minimize risk.
+Software solutions for regulated GxP data and records must meet 21 CFR Part 11 requirements.
+Many software development vendors in the life sciences space comply with Part 11 requirements.
+USDM has worked with vendors like DocuSign and Adobe, so you can be sure your eSignature capabilities are based on business process best practices.
+We also offer GxP training courses to help your teams learn about global regulations.
+To maximize your cloud technologies and minimize risk, get your teams signed up for organizational change management training.

 Ready to discuss your data management strategy?